 Using Buy to Open or Buy to Close

 A trader must decide if they want to go long or short options using puts or calls.
-Buying to open generally seeks to profit from large changes in the underlying stock while selling to open often looks to take advantage of time decay.
-Traders often place a buy to close order after a sell to open order executes, but they might also wait with the goal of the options expiring worthless.
+Buying to open may generally be used to seek profits from large changes in the underlying stock while selling to open often involves attempting to take advantage of time decay.
+Traders often place a buy to close order after a sell to open order executes, but they might also wait with the goal of the options potentially expiring worthless.

 Another consideration is the risk of a margin call.
-After writing options contracts, it’s possible that the trader might have to buy to close at a steep loss or even be forced to sell by the broker.
+After writing options contracts, it’s possible that the trader might have to buy to close at a steep loss or be required to liquidate positions by the broker.
 The broker could also demand more cash or other assets be deposited to satisfy a margin call.

 The Takeaway